JPatel87/smoothie-selector/README.md

 ### Validator testing

+In this project, the errors that I mostly came across were the following:

+1. Pep8 E501 - line too long:
+* This error was rectified either by using either a backslash or quotation marks to split a long piece of text into two and separating them onto two lines.

+2. Flake8 W291 - trailing white space:
+* This error was rectified by removing any white space, which was initially difficult to notice, but usually occured when rectifying the Pep8 E501 error.
+* After part of a long piece of text was moved onto the next line, this left an a trailing white space at the end of the original line.

+3. Flake8 E117 and E121 - over/under-indented:
+* This indentation error frequently occured whilst resolving the Pep8 E501 error.
+* The new line was not indented inline with where the original text had begun.

+4. Flake8 E302 - expected 2 lines, found 1:
+* This problem occured when creating functions, as I often left only one line between functions.

-Pep8 online validator was used to check the code in the run file and the recipes file, both passed the validator check.
+After rectifying all errors Pep8 online validator was used to check the code in the run file and the recipes file, both passed the validator check.

 Recipe file: